The best puppy food for one dog breed may not be right for another dog breed.

 This food includes calcium, phosphorus, Omega-3 DHA and plenty of high quality protein to keep your puppy strong and healthy.

-This Eukanuba puppy food includes the brand’s proprietary fiber blend of prebiotics and beet pulp to support your puppy’s still-developing digestive system.
+This Eukanuba recipe* includes the brand’s proprietary fiber blend of prebiotics and beet pulp to support your puppy’s still-developing digestive system.

 The recipe includes Omega-3 DHA from natural fish oil and plenty of vitamins and minerals.